-See also Embedding the Video Viewer on a Web Page.
+See also Embed the Video Viewer on a Web Page.

-See also Linking URLs to your Web Application.
+See also Link URLs to your Web Application.

 To deliver optimized images for a responsive site:

-Navigate to the image you want supply responsive code for and in the drop-down menu, tap Renditions.
+Navigate to the image you want supply responsive code for and in the drop-down menu, select Renditions.

 Select a responsive image preset.
 The URL and RESS buttons appear.